 - consider your views on the situation

-- devise a plan to assist you in getting your child back to school.
+- create a plan to help you get your child back to attending school regularly

 Further appointments may be necessary to address the difficulties and secure attendance.
 They can be either at your home or school.

-For your child's sake, you should cooperate with the attendance advisory officer to make sure your child overcomes his or her attendance problems and gets an appropriate education.
+For your child's sake, you should cooperate with the Attendance Advisory Officer to make sure your child overcomes their attendance problems and gets an appropriate education.